 Making your own scrapbook page decorations can save you a lot of money when it comes to embellishing your layouts.
-These step by step instructions will show you how to make felt embellishments for pennies.
-These layered and stitched fall leaves and acorns fit in with current scrapbook trends while being very easy on your budget.
+These step-by-step instructions will show you how to make felt embellishments for pennies.
+These layered and stitched fall leaves and acorns fit in with seasonal scrapbook trends while being very easy on your budget.
 Save the free pattern below and then begin making beautiful fall embellishments for your scrapbook page.

 01 of 07

 To get started making felt embellishments for your fall-themed scrapbook pages, you will want to save this Fall Leaves Pattern to your computer.
-Click on the image and then right-click on the full-size image so that you can select "save as."
+Right-click on the full-size image so that you can select "save as."
 After you have saved the file to your computer, you will want to insert it into a word processing document so that you can re-size and print it.
-I printed it out in four different sizes so that I would have some variety when I started making my... leaves.
-For more ideas for using this pattern be sure to read Rebecca's Fall Leaf Scrapbook Page Idea.
-This page shows cardstock leaves with machine stitching for the vein down the middle of each one.
+I printed it out in four different sizes so that I would have some variety when I started making my leaves.

 02 of 07

 After printing the patterns, cut one of the leaves out very roughly.
 You do not need to take the time to cut it out perfectly right now.
 Once you have it rough-cut, you simply hold the pattern on top of a piece of felt and cut it out.
 If you are having trouble holding the pattern in place, you may want to use some pins (used for sewing or quilting) to pin the pattern to the felt.
 With nice sharp scissors, I didn't have any trouble at all cutting the felt.